Before running or migrating any on-premises VMs on Compute Engine, make sure you've set up the prequisites described in the overview.

-The process of running the VM in the cloud and then migrating the VM can be viewed on the Cloud Instance Information portlet on the VM Summary page, and by monitoring the created vSphere task.
+You can view the progress of running the VM and then migrating the VM on the Cloud Instance Information portlet on the VM Summary page, and by monitoring the created vSphere task.

 You can connect to the VM when the Remote Console field in the Cloud Instance Information portlet turns green and reads Ready.